-In the Netherlands, everyone is allowed to join decision making.
+In the Netherlands, everyone is involved in joint decision making.
 We will talk until a compromise that suits everyone is found.
-In most European countries, it is ruled out to show such bullheadedness, while we value it.
 Often, a secretary has the same say in decision making as the director.
 A trainee, that does not give his unasked opinion, has slim chances of ever becoming a wholesome employee.
 Take a look at what, according to expats, stands out in terms of the upbringing of Dutch kids.
-‘Dutch parents are hardly authoritarian, confer with each other, barely punish their kids, do not hit their kids, stimulate their kids’ autonomy and give their kids big amount of freedom and little protection’
+‘Dutch parents are hardly authoritarian, confer with each other, barely punish their kids, do not hit their kids, stimulate their kids’ autonomy and give their kids a large amount of freedom and little protection’

-Long story short, most Dutch children are fully equipped with Dutch DNA.
-They are outspoken, autonomous mini-citizen, that are used to pave their own way and be deliberate.
-The individualization after WWII and the famous 60’ formed an egalitarian society, whereas equality became our wealth.
+Long story short, most Dutch children are the embodiment of Dutch DNA.
+They are outspoken, autonomous mini-citizen, that are used to paving their own way and being deliberate.
+The individualization process after WWII and the famous sixties increased the forming of an egalitarian society, whereas equality became our wealth.
 We need even more outspokenness and more autonomy, let’s see what Dutch DNA can do for the Dutch educational system.

 Dutch DNA in education

-The current educational system and Dutch DNA can barely withstand one another.
+The current educational system and Dutch DNA can barely withstand one another anymore.
 The educational system, that we inherited from the days of the industrial revolution, is aimed at the efficiency of a uniform 30-children classroom.
 It cares little for individual needs, differentiation or highly intelligent children.
-‘Behave normally, it is crazy enough’, is a typical punchline that originates from that period.
+‘Behave normally, it is crazy enough’, is a typical phrase that comes from the period.

 Many aspects of the educational system have already been changed.
 Many schools and school boards are experimenting with various new forms of education, for which the ministry finally gives room after three decennia of top-down regulation.

 We have to ask ourselves whether these changes do not come too late.
-Even though Dutch children belong to the most happy kids in the world and the Dutch educational system still holds up in the top 10 of best education, there is talk of alarming developments.
-In many schools we experience students and teachers struggling with the phenomenon of classroom-management: with uniform curricula, hierarchical aspects and too little creative possibilities.
-I remember what my daughter (HAVO 5), who barely receives classroom lessons anymore, said: ‘Dad, this teacher cannot keep order.
-The other teacher can, but he cannot explain well.
+Even though Dutch children are the happiest kids in the world and the Dutch educational system still holds up in the top 10 of best education, there is talk of alarming developments.
+In many schools we experience students and teachers struggling with the style of classroom-management: with uniform curricula, hierarchical order and not enough creative outler.
+I remember what my daughter (HAVO 5), who barely receives classroom lessons anymore, saying: ‘Dad, this teacher cannot keep order.
+Another teacher can, but he cannot explain well.
 And the third one smells.
 We are not going to listen to them!’.
 In reaction, teachers started saying: ‘please go and work autonomously and tell me when and if you have questions’.
 My other daughter (also HAVO): ‘Dad, we are not going to wait for that teacher anymore, it is sad, but he cannot do this.
 We search for a teacher on YouTube, that can explain it far better.
 We politely and urgently ask the class-nerds (which is not always an insult anymore) to make summaries.
 We are studying for a test with six girls on skype and we pass the test.
 That is how we do it nowadays.’
 Need I say more?
 Dutch DNA in optima forma!

 Unfortunately, these are frugal exceptions.
 However, there are more: we know schools, for example the IJburg College, where there are many outspoken and autonomous students.
 They contribute to their own learning route and curriculum by choosing the learning pace, choosing test-methods, choosing the way they learn, and choosing their own topics.
 And there are more schools that are well on their way.